NISP

 Conclusion

 The provinces of Pakistan are rich in cultural diversity and form a vital part of our national identity.
 They require effective governance, along with administrative capacity and finances to protect and promote their tourism, culture, and heritage.
 Moreover, social media cells of provincial departments lack the proficiency to regulate, organise and update their data on websites.
-The Annual Progress Reports are often difficult to access and, even if the information is available, it is outdated and inadequate.
+The authorities often find it difficult to access the Annual Progress Reports.
+Even when they do find the information, it is outdated and inadequate.
 This proves to be a big challenge for researchers and analysts to determine the successes and failures of the policies initiated.

 NISP seems to be an ambitious policy as it outlines a long list of 120 objectives but, on the ground, one can witness a clear gap between the policy formulation and its implementation.
 The absence of the KPIs in the NISP is testimony to the fact that the policy formulation process is less transparent and lacks inclusiveness.
 The complete burden of responsibility lies with the government agencies while ignoring civil society and the private sector.
-The objectives of NISP can only be achieved if there is a minimum but realistic agenda instead of a long wish list with an inclusive approach.
+The NISP can achieve its objectives only if it has a minimum but realistic agenda instead of a long wish list, along with an inclusive approach.
 For this, the government needs to incentivize the private sector and civil society as it is a shared responsibility.

 The views expressed in this article are the author’s own.
 They do not necessarily reflect the editorial policy of the South Asia Times.